-Nancy Aaron Jones is an Associate Professor of Psychology and Biomedical Science.
+Nancy Aaron Jones is a Professor of Psychology and Biomedical Science.
 She directs the WAVES Emotion Lab, which investigates biological and socio-emotional factors that influence development, specifically focusing on the processes by which individual differences in emotional resilience and maternal psychopathology influences infant and childhood development.
 Dr. Jones' research is built on the developmental psychophysiological theory that both biological and social factors interact during development and influence our emotional lives.
-E-mail: email@example.com
+E-mail: firstname.lastname@example.org

 Krystal D. Mize, Ph.D. graduated from FAU’s Evolutionary Psychology program in 2008.
 Her graduate research centered on the evolved nature of jealousy.
 Specifically her thesis work focused on homicide between intimate partners (an extreme outcome of jealousy) and her dissertation project was on affective and behavioral responses to the loss of maternal attention to a social rival (infant jealousy).
 Dr. Mize’s research interests are eclectic.
 Beyond her extensive involvement in the WAVES Emotion Lab research, Dr. Mize is interested in a variety of other interpersonal relationship issues, including differential parental investment, romantic and sexual relationships, and intra-sexual competition.
 She is interested in religious beliefs, greed and denial as they are related to environmental values as well.
 Although her research interests are diverse, the overarching theme to Dr. Mize's work is examining the evolved psychology underlying behaviors.
 Dr. Mize works with the WAVES Emotion Lab as a Senior Research Manager, overseeing much of the research that goes on in the laboratory.
 E-mail: email@example.com